CaesarXInsanium/COMPTIA_A-_Notes/1001_study.md

 - digital DVI and HDMI can use a passive adapter to switch between them but for analog and digital conversion an active adaptor is required
 - DVI-I/DVI-A can be passively converted to WGA
 - USb to thernet converter enable 802.3 connectiv or ethernet connection via a USB thing
+- RS-232 and VGA cables are examples of D-sub connectors
+- BNc connectos have coppwer cabling connector, connector equipped with bayonet style locking mechanism and coaxial cabling
+- RG-59 cables are coaxial, siutable for short distance cable runs, used for analog video and CCTV installations
+- RG-6 cables have coaxial cabling, suitable for longer distance cable runs and used for cable television, and cable modems
+- F-type connectors are coaxial, used for cable television, satellite tTV and cable modems, use RG-59/RG-6 cabling. copper cabling connector, and used for analog video and CCTV installations.
+- RS-232 can have a DE-9 and DB-25 connectors types connect to a RS-232 port
+- lighting is a propierteray connector type that is USB compliant and reversible but not as good as USB-C
+- molex connecotr is the most common way in which many hardware components receive power
+-

 HDMI
 : digital connector that can trasmit audio and video